Tribunal Costs and Recovery of the Same

 It becomes apparent that if a party’s conduct is deemed to be unreasonable by the Tribunal, a costs award will be considered by the Tribunal, irrespective of which Tribunal the case is in.

-It is clearly important that you have a reasonable case before bringing this to the Tribunal.
-Similarly with defending a matter, it is important that you have reasonable grounds for your arguments before defending the matter.
+It is clearly important that you have a reasonable case before bringing a matter before a Tribunal.
+Similarly with defending a matter, it is important that you have reasonable grounds for your arguments before contesting the matter.

 It is also important that all the facts are disclosed and that you act in an honest manner throughout the proceedings, even before bringing the claim to the Tribunal.
 It is important that you comply with all Tribunal deadlines, orders and requests to avoid an order for costs.